 The budget is adopted by the school board and filed with the taxing authority.
 Amendments can be made on the approval of the school board.
 By statute, final budget revisions must be approved on or before October 15.
-A budgetary comparison is presented for the General Fund consistent with accounting principles generally accepted in the United States of America.
+A budgetary comparison is presented for the General Fund and each major special revenue fund consistent with accounting principles generally accepted in the United States of America.